-- An additional Unit at the point to transition from KS1 to KS2, How are Hindus and what do they believe?
-To ensure that children are able to make comparisons with Hinduism alongside Christianity, Islam and Judaism in KS2. - Extending the religions studied to include Jehovah's Witnesses to reflect the worldviews of the local community.
+• An additional Unit at the point to transition from KS1 to KS2, How are Hindus and what do they believe?
+To ensure that children are able to make comparisons with Hinduism alongside Christianity, Islam and Judaism in KS2.

 The RE curriculum is delivered using a two year rolling programme for Key Stage 1 and Key Stage 2 to enable all of our pupils to receive their full entitlement within our mixed-age class structure.